 Catch a ferry to Manly, Taronga Zoo or Parramatta at the Circular Quay

 Places of interest in the Rocks and Circular Quay

 The Rocks is a great place to explore on foot.
 Over the weekend, free tour guides are organized by the City of Sydney to provide walking tours and in-depth information on this historic part of town.
 Some private tour operators organize Ghost Tours to enjoy some heritage locations in a more fun and enjoyable manner.

 - Mrs Macquarie Chair

 - Botanical Gardens

 - Sydney Museum

 Cruise Liner arriving at International Passenger Terminal in Rocks

-Darling Harbour is the centre of tourist activities with hundreds of restaurants, kids activities, night clubs, bars and Harbour Cruise Services.
-On the weekend close to Christmas, the waterfront area has family events and fireworks etc. ICC (International Convention Center) has opened up in 2018 and hosts a large number of concerts and other events.
-Check out the ICC (International Convention Center) event guide for the event guide.
+Darling Harbour is the centre of tourist activities with hundreds of restaurants, kids activities, nightclubs, bars and Harbour Cruise Services.
+On the weekend close to Christmas, the waterfront area has family events and fireworks etc. ICC (International Convention Center) opened up in 2018 and hosts a large number of concerts and other events.
+Check out the ICC (International Convention Center) event guide for event guide.

 Darling Harbour has some of the most popular restaurants in Sydney including Zafran, Nick's Seafood Restaurant, Blackbird Cafe and Hard Rock Cafe.
 Darling Harbour is also the heart of nightlife with world-class nightclubs including HOME nightclub, Retro, SASH, Pontoon, Bungalow 8 and many more.